infamousjoeg/Conjur-Configurator/README.md

 #### secrets.yml
 This contains some generic secrets taht will be populated with dummy data.
 All of the hosts created will have permissions to these secrets.

+#### tanzu.yml
+This policy creates a framework to work with VMWare Tanzu.
+The policy for the Tanzu is 'tanzu/production'.
+This is what the serice broker should be configured to control.
+There is a host created called 'host/tanzu/tanzu-service-broker' and has ownership of the 'tanzu/production' policy.